Crettyard GAA: History

 Newtown reappeared in the 1930 Junior Championship.
 After reaching the semi-final in 1931, v Portarlington, match played on 17 January 1932, they dropped out of existence.
 The team mentors was Tom Purcell from Clonbrock and Pat Reilly of Newtown Bog.
 "Big" Paddy Delaney, Michael "Skealy" Delaney both from Crettyard, Andy Nash Aughrina and John Reilly Newtown Bog all played and won Kilkenny county titles with Cloneen club during this period.

 The "Old" Crettyard club was founded in 1936.
 Playing in the junior championship, they reached six semi-finals over 11 years.
 They were unlucky not to have won at least one Laois title and were generally regarded as one of the best junior teams of their time.
 The club supplied players to Laois senior, junior and minor teams.
 The club's last match was in the losing the 1947 semi-final v Kilminchy, which was played in 1948.

 The Fairymount club was founded in 1948.
 Starting out as a minor club, a junior team was formed in 1950.
 After a long hard campaign, the 1952 junior championship was won, defeating Jamestown after a replay.
 Fairymount campaign for the next 7 years in the intermediate grade without success, although they reached the 1959 final, losing to Stradbally.
 The club also reached the 1957 Minor final, Annanough winning by a point after a great match.
 Players from Fairymount club also represented Laois in all grades during the 1950s.
-The clubs officers for 1956 were President; Very Rev William Gavin PP; chairman; John Joe O’Neill; Vice-chairman; Tom Smyth; Sec; Mick Dormer; Treas; Bill Kelly; Committee; Tom Purcell; Kieran Walsh; and Joe Corcoran; Delegates; Mick Dormer; John Joe O’Neill.

-Fairymount Camogie club was started in 1951.
-Their mentors were Paddy Sixsmith and Mick Dormer.
-Unfortunately honours did not come their way, but Annie Browne, Peggy Delaney, Nancy Kelly, Mary Looney and Eileen Nolan represented the Laois camogie team around this time.
-After the club's demise in 1954, some of the players transferred to the Ballylinan club.

-A second football club, Tolerton was formed in 1956.
-Its first officers were, President; Very Rev William Gavin PP; chairman; Mick Brennan; Vice-chairman; Johnny Moore, Secretary; Christy Browne, Treas; Murt Conville.
-Committee; Tom Dunne, Michael Dowling, Mick Burke, Pakie Doyle, Tom Moore, Tom Byrne, and Bernie Comerford, Delegates; Mick Brennan and Murt Conville.
-Their First championship game against Abbeyleix ended in defeat, by a narrow margin.
-The club's final game was the 1959 junior semi-final v Mental Hospital, which they also lost by a narrow margin.